John Hoffmire: You are the founder of the RISE Infinity Foundation. Tell me more about this social enterprise.

 The coalition is now focused on recovery measures by mapping their skills and facilitating opportunities for skill development, employment and entrepreneurship.
 We have signed collaborative pacts with multiple partners to train and upskill over 1000 youth from migrant families impacted by the socio-economic downturn caused by the COVID-19 pandemic.
 We also plan to upskill another 500 with employment in the banking, financial services, and insurance (BFSI) sector.
 We have reached out to over 10,000 families to meet specific requirements and hope that members of these families do better financially as wage employees or through self-employment.

 Another of the key focus areas I’m passionate about is women empowerment.
 Here we work to increase women’s professional confidence and success by encouraging and facilitating women-owned enterprises.
 We have close to 200 women entrepreneurs as our members and we regularly arrange sales of their products through corporate exhibitions.
 We engage with another 500+ women entrepreneurs for capacity building and linkages.

 John: We met last year at Oxford.
 Tell me more about what you were doing there.

-Karon Shaiva is the Chief Impact Officer, IDOBRO and Managing Trustee of the RISE Infinity Foundation as well as an alum of the Chevening Research, Science and Innovation Leadership Fellowship (CRISP) program at Oxford (2019)
+Karon Shaiva is the Chief Impact Officer, IDOBRO and Managing Trustee of the RISE Infinity Foundation as well as an alum of the Chevening Research Science and Innovation Leadership Fellowship Programme (CRISP) at Oxford University (2019)

 Interviewer: Dr. John Hoffmire is the Chairman of the Center on Business and Poverty, the Director of Employee Ownership at Teamshares, and Research Associate at the Oxford Centre for Mutual and Co-owned Business